-Priority Area 2: Home elessness Support Project Endowment for Homelessness Operating Funds Project Number 13951 Estimated Cost Allocation \$2,000,000 Expenditure Category 2: Negative Economic Impacts; Assistance to Households 2.16: Long-term Housing Security: Services for Unhoused Persons Project Overview This project would seed an endowment to fund operating costs for homeless services.
-This project is still in initial p olanning stages.
-Primarily Serving Are funds allocated to evidence-based interventions or is the project evaluated Disadvantaged through rigorous program evaluations that are designed to build evidence?
-Communities • Yes Total funds allocated to evidence-based interventions To be determined Project Demographic What Impacted and/or Disproportionally Impacted population does this project Distribution primarily serve?
-To be determined Use of Evidence
+Priority Area 2: Home Project Endowment for Homelessness Operating Funds Project Number 13951 Estimated Cost Allocation \$0 Expenditure Category 2: Negative Economic Impacts; Assistance to Households 2.16: Long-term Housing Security: Services for Unhoused Persons Project Overview This project would seed an endowment to fund operating costs for homeless services.
+Primarily Serving Are funds allocated to evidence-based interventions or is the project evaluated Primarily Serving Are funds allocated to evidence-based interventions or is the project evaluated Primarily Serving Disadvantaged Are funds allocated to evidence-based interventions or is the project evaluated through rigorous program evaluations that are designed to build evidence?
+Primarily Serving Disadvantaged Are funds allocated to evidence-based interventions or is the project evaluated through rigorous program evaluations that are designed to build evidence?
+Yes Primarily Serving Disadvantaged Are funds allocated to evidence-based interventions or is the project evaluated through rigorous program evaluations that are designed to build evidence? • Yes Total funds allocated to evidence-based interventions Primarily Serving Disadvantaged Communities Are funds allocated to evidence-based interventions or is the project evaluated through rigorous program evaluations that are designed to build evidence?
+Yes Total funds allocated to evidence-based interventions To be determined